-- the net present values of our interest rate sensitive exposures resulting from a 10% change (increase or decrease) in interest rates; - the estimated fair value of our equity positions due to a 10% change (increase or decrease) in equity market prices; and - the U.S. dollar equivalent of estimated fair values of our foreign currency exposures due to a 10% change (increase in the value of the U.S. dollar compared to the foreign currencies or decrease in the value of the U.S. dollar compared to the foreign currencies) in foreign currency exchange rates.
+- the net present values of our interest rate sensitive exposures resulting from a 10% change (increase or decrease) in interest rates; - the estimated fair value of our equity positions due to a 10% change (increase or decrease) in equity market prices; and - the U.S. dollar equivalent of estimated fair values of our foreign currency exposures due to a 10% change (increase in the value of the U.S. dollar compared to the foreign currencies) in foreign currency exchange rates.